 Every instrument and effect is presented like a piece of studio hardware, with the front of the virtual rack showing plugin controls, and the back displaying various input and output options.
 Speaking of inputs and outputs (I/O), Reason relies on the user to figure out the signal flow between channels, as opposed to other DAWs, which typically automates this process.

 While Reason’s skeuomorphic design and learning curve may not be everyone’s cup of tea, its hands-on approach to recording, mixing, and mastering blends old-fashioned music production with the modern conveniences of the digital age.
-You can try Reason 11 for free with a 30-day trial, but after that you may find its $399 price tag off putting.
+You can try Reason 12 for $1 with a 30-day trial, but after that, you may find its $499 price tag off putting.
 If you’re in audio production for the long haul, its inclusion of audio plugins and sample libraries make it a worthwhile investment.

 When choosing a DAW, your operating system and hardware matters

 Unless you’re planning to spring for an entirely new studio setup, your current computer hardware and operating system will influence which digital audio workstation you choose.
-Most major DAWs including Ableton Live, Fruity Loops (FL) Studio, Reason, and Reaper are compatible with both MacOS and Windows.
+Most major DAWs including Pro Tools, Ableton Live, Fruity Loops (FL) Studio, Reason, and Reaper are compatible with both macOS and Windows.

 However, there are some notable programs that are loyal to only one operating system.
-For example, Apple’s Logic Pro X and GarageBand are only available on MacOS, while apps like Cakewalk Sonar run exclusively on Windows.
+For example, Apple’s Logic Pro X and GarageBand are only available on macOS, while apps like Cakewalk run exclusively on Windows.

 - Avid Audio eXtension (AAX): This is a plugin platform that is only supported by Pro Tools, accredited for its efficiency and stability in large projects.
 Due to the proprietary nature of the platform, there aren’t as many plugins available—though developers are quickly catching up to meet the demands of professionals.